-Stableboys went hither and thither, tending to animals and stalls, and seeing to riding equipment in need of repair.
-The Rangers of Ithilien who had come with Faramir the previous evening busied themselves saddling their horses while conversing softly in their own tongue.
-Faramir was there also, but he kept silent, his gaze low as he adjusted his mount's girth straps with deft fingers.
-He seemed lost in thought.
+Stablehands went hither and thither, tending to animals and boxes, and seeing to riding equipment in need of repair.
+The Rangers of Ithilien who had come with Faramir the previous evening busied themselves with saddling their horses while conversing softly.
+Of the four men, the Captain of Gondor was nearest the door, but he now kept silent, his gaze low as he adjusted his mount's girth straps with deft fingers.

-"My men are at Osgiliath," continued Faramir, but his voice was no more than a soft whisper and his eyes stared unseeing, and he spoke as one reasoning with oneself.
+"My men are at Osgiliath," he continued, his voice no more than a soft whisper and his eyes staring without seeing.
 "I cannot leave them there to face this Enemy alone."
-He fell quiet, for a moment seeming to forget of all presence around him.
-Then at length new light came to his eyes, and he saw Idrin again, looking at him in silence.
-"I must go," he repeated, and his words held a resolute finality.
+He fell quiet.
+When he blinked, the Captain of Gondor saw his cousin was still looking at him in silence.
+He held her gaze.

-"Farewell," came his voice to her ears, solemn and clear and yet tinted with a subtle sadness.
-He reached for his helm, took the horse's reins in his free hand, and led the destrier from his stall.
+Faramir touched her fingers.
+"Farewell."
+His voice was clear and solemn.
+He reached for his helm, took the horse's reins in his free hand, and led the destrier from his box.
 Waiting silently in the background, the three Rangers now followed him without speaking, leading their own mounts and offering curt nods of acknowledgement to the young woman.
-She turned to watch them as they left the stables, her gaze fixed on their retreating forms.
-A feeling of dread filled her at that instant, but she forcefully pushed the black thoughts from her mind before they could take shape, not wishing to dwell on them even for a second.
-Instead, she turned her attention to her surroundings.

 Currently, the stables played host to the grey war-horses of the Swan Knights of Dol Amroth who had arrived in Minas Tirith two days earlier.
 In their presence, they hummed with brisk activity, becoming more busy and full of life than they had been in many a year.